nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ![](team/images/saveList.png)

-The following shows the sequence diagram of detailing the process for saveExpenditureList.
+The following sequence diagram shows the details of the process for saveExpenditureList.

 Likewise when MyLedger first runs, it instantiates ExpenditureList and stores a reference to it.
 MyLedger then checks if the text file exists, else it gets created.
 Recorded expenditure stored